dkarakay/Arduino_Led_Strip/README.md

 # Arduino_Led_Strip

-Hello.
-I have controlled a Led strip with Arduino.
+I have controlled a Led strip with an Arduino.
 You can make it very easily.

     Arduino Uno or any kind of Arduino
     RGB Led Strip (I use 1 m)